vickyprince/Puppeteer-Demo/README.md

 2. Runing the server without opening the browser.
 By default i have made it work without opening the browser.

-PS:Both will give the same otput
+PS:Both will give the same output.
+I have already ran the scripts and stored the list of airport data inside airportList.json which is in the src folder.

 Running the project> node index.js